WinVector/rquery/extras/SparkR.md

 | cust\_8 | Indian            |             0.2903226|
 | cust\_9 | Chinese           |             0.3000000|

-As we mentioned above, `rquery` was designed to work with a variety of SQL-backed data stores; you only need an appropriate adapter.
-As you saw above, we have also adapted the `rquery` grammar for in-memory use, using `datatable` as the back-end implementation.
-This local implementation is in the package `rqdatatable`.
+As previously mentioned, `rquery` can work with a variety of SQL-backed data stores; you only need an appropriate adapter.
+In an earlier example, we showed `reqdatatable`, an adaptation of the `rquery` grammar for in-memory use, using `datatable` as the back-end implementation.

 One of the cool features of the `rquery` grammar is that the `rquery` operator trees and pipelines are back-end independent.
-This means you can use the pipeline that we created above with Spark through either `SparkR` or `sparklyr`, or on another data source like Postgres (assuming the table on Postgress has the same structure).
+This means you can use the pipeline that we created above with Spark through either `SparkR` or `sparklyr`, or on another data source like Postgres (assuming the table on Postgres has the same structure).
 You can also use the pipeline on local copies of the data, with `rqdatatable`, as we show below.

-Note that you MUST use "%.&gt;%" (aka the "dot-arrow" from the `wrapr` package) rather than the magrittr pipe for this next step.
+Note that you MUST use "%.&gt;%" (aka the "dot-arrow" from the `wrapr` package) rather than the `magrittr` pipe for this next step.

 ``` r
 library(rqdatatable)